Teach Me

 Other steps you can take

 Lifestyle changes can also help reduce the symptoms of GERD.
 It’s a good idea to steer clear of foods that can trigger reflux, such as caffeine, citrus, tomatoes and alcohol.
-Eating smaller meals more often may help.
+Eating smaller meals more often may help, as will losing weight.

 You can also raise the head of your bed to reduce symptoms while you sleep, take steps to reduce stress and add some mild or moderate physical activity to your routine.